On the Sato-Tate conjecture for non-generic abelian surfaces: Abelian Surfaces potentially of -type over totally real fields

 2) Assume that $K$ is an imaginary quadratic field.
 Then $\det\,\rho_{A,\lambda}=\epsilon\chi_{\ell}$, where $\epsilon\,:\, G_{F}\rightarrow K^{\times}$ is a finite order character (independent of $\lambda$).

-3) In either case $\rho_{A,\lambda}$ is totally odd, regular with Hodge-Tate weights $0$ and $-1$ (independent of embeddings and choice of places), and the compatible system is pure of weight $-1$. \end{prop} We record a conjugate self-duality result in the case when $K$ is imaginary quadratic. \begin{prop} (\cite{Rib} Proposition 3.4) We use the notation of Proposition \ref{prop: compatible} and assume in addition that $K$ is imaginary quadratic.
+3) In either case $\rho_{A,\lambda}$ is totally odd, regular with Hodge-Tate weights $0$ and $-1$ (independent of embeddings and choice of places), and the compatible system is pure of weight $-1$. \end{prop}

+When $A$ is isogenous over $F$ to a product of elliptic curves the obvious analogue of parts (1) and (3) of the above Proposition holds (one might view the algebra $\mathbb{Q} \times \mathbb{Q}$ as "totally real").
+We also record a conjugate self-duality result in the case when $K$ is imaginary quadratic. \begin{prop} (\cite[Proposition 3.4]{Rib}) We use the notation of Proposition \ref{prop: compatible} and assume in addition that $K$ is imaginary quadratic.
 Then $\rho_{A,\lambda_{1}}\cong\rho_{A,\lambda_{2}}\otimes\epsilon$, where $\epsilon$ denotes the character in Proposition \ref{prop: compatible} 2) and the $\lambda_{i}$ are the two distinct embeddings $K\hookrightarrow\overline{\mathbb{Q}}_{\ell}$. \end{prop}

 Finally, let us recall the following from the discussion leading up to the definition of the Sato-Tate group: We have an exact sequence

 and $G_{\ell}^{Zar}$ contains the central $\mathbb{G}_{m}$ inside ${\rm GL}_{4}$.
 Since the similitude character becomes $z\mapsto z^{2}$ when restricted to the central $\mathbb{G}_{m}$ we have an isogeny $G_{\ell}^{1,Zar}\times \mathbb{G}_{m} \rightarrow G_{\ell}^{Zar}$.
 This gives us a surjection $G^{1}\times \mathbb{C}^{\times} \rightarrow G$ on $\mathbb{C}$-points with kernel $\{1,(-1,-1)\}$.
 Since $ST_{A}$ is a compact real form of the complex reductive group $G^{1}$ we see that any (complex, finite-dimensional) irreducible representation of $ST_{A}$ may be extended to an irreducible algebraic representation of $G$, hence of $G_{\ell}^{Zar}(\overline{\mathbb{Q}}_{\ell})$, by choosing a compatible character of the central $\mathbb{G}_{m}$.